Skip to content

 This guide covers only venues in the French Wedding Style collection: properties with a direct relationship with our editorial team whose real wedding photography we can access and verify.

 Selection criteria: venue quality and setting, maximum capacity with outdoor flexibility, quality of on-site accommodation, photography track record from published real weddings, planning support for international couples, and direct couple feedback.
-The list is reviewed annually.
+The list is reviewed quarterly.

-Last reviewed March 2026.
+Last reviewed April 2026.

 More Venue Guides